FOR IMMEDIATE RELEASE

 Contact: Harry M. Seidman

-Washington, D.C., March 31, 2020 – The Administrative Conference of the United States (ACUS) is pleased to announce the release of a new report and online database on attorney’s fee awards made in fiscal year 2019 under the Equal Access to Justice Act (EAJA).
+Washington, D.C., March 30, 2021 – The Administrative Conference of the United States (ACUS) is pleased to announce the release of a new report and updated online database compiling attorney’s fee awards made in fiscal year 2020 under the Equal Access to Justice Act (EAJA).

 EAJA requires federal agencies to reimburse private litigants for their attorneys’ fees when they prevail against agencies in certain adjudications and federal-court cases.
-In March 2019, Congress charged ACUS with reporting the amount of EAJA fees agencies awards to prevailing parties each fiscal year (5 U.S.C. § 504, 28 U.S.C. § 2412).
+Since March 2019, ACUS has been responsible for reporting the amount of EAJA fees agencies awards to prevailing parties each fiscal year (5 U.S.C. § 504, 28 U.S.C. § 2412).

-With the release of the new report and online database, ACUS has carried out its new statutory responsibilities for the initial reporting period covering fiscal year 2019.
-ACUS is pleased to report that 93% of federal agencies complied with their reporting obligations under the new law.
+With the release of the new report and updated online database, ACUS has carried out its statutory responsibilities for the reporting period covering fiscal year 2020.
+ACUS is pleased to report that 98% of federal agencies complied with their reporting obligations under the new law.

 Learn more about EAJA and ACUS’s statutory responsibilities at www.acus.gov/EAJA.

 The Administrative Conference of the United States is an independent federal agency dedicated to improving the administrative process through consensus-driven applied research and providing nonpartisan expert advice and recommendations for federal agency procedures.
 Its membership is composed of senior federal officials, academics, and other experts from the private sector.
 Except for the Chairman, all Conference Members are unpaid.